9 Food Names Inspired by Parts of the Body

 In Chile, there’s a delicious type of jelly roll made of yellow cake, filled with dulce de leche and covered in coconut, called brazo de reina or “the queen’s arm.”
 There are other variations of this around the world.
 In Spain, it’s brazo de gitano or “gypsy’s arm.”

 Ladyfingers are light and airy sponge cakes, used to make tiramisu, that resemble a lady’s delicate fingers.
+Next, check out these funny food names that sound ridiculous but are totally real.

 In Italy, if you order a plate of capelli d’angelo, you’ll be feasting on “angel hair,” so named because it’s imagined to be as fine as the hair of those heavenly beings.